-The charges we've taken into account in the last column of the table above have the effect of reducing investment growth after inflation from 2.90% a year to 2.40% a year.
-This is known as the 'reduction in yield'.
+Additionally, the charges we've taken into account in the last column of the table effectively reduce these composite growth rates and these reduced rates are also shown on the next page.
 You can use this figure to compare the effect of charges on this plan with other similar pension products.
-This figure is rounded and can be higher or lower than the actual charges taken into account within the illustration.